iandunn/regolith/docs/install.md

 ### Setup Production Environment

 1. Create the production database and database user account.
 Import any existing data.
+1. Generate an SSH key pair if you don't already have one, and copy your public key to the server.
+	1. `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
+	1. `ssh-copy-id -i ~/.ssh/mykey user@host`
+	1. At this point, you should be able to `ssh user@host` without entering a password.
 1. `ssh` to your production server and `cd` to the site's root directory (e.g., `cd /home/jane-production/example.org`)
 1. `git clone` your remote repository to a folder one level above Apache's `DocumentRoot`.
 	1. For example, if `DocumentRoot` is `/home/jane-production/example.org/public_html`, then clone Regolith to `/home/jane-production/example.org`.